 Insomnia symptoms may include:

-- Difficulty falling asleep at night
+- Having a hard time falling asleep at night.

-- Waking up during the night
+- Waking up during the night.

-- Waking up too early
+- Waking up too early.

-- Difficulty paying attention, focusing on tasks or remembering
+- Having a hard time paying attention, focusing on tasks or remembering.

-- Ongoing worries about sleep
+- Having ongoing worries about sleep.

 When to see a doctor